Message Transmission over Classical Quantum Channels with a Jammer with Side Information: Correlation as Resource, Common Randomness Generation: Main Results and Proofs

-Theorem \ref{lvvwatcv} delivers a single letter characterization of the correlation assisted capacity with informed jammer.
-This single letter characterization is particularity interesting promising, on the one hand because correlation is the weakest resource in the hierarchy of resources, on the other hand because the deterministic capacity formula for arbitrarily varying channels with informed jammer is still an open problem, even for classical arbitrarily varying channels, where the well-know Shannon's zero-error capacity is contained as a special case of this scenario.
-Our model is a generalization of the standard AVC model, since in the standard ACV model is limited on the case when the jammer has no side information about the codeword.
-Furthemore our model is more complicated than the standard AVC model.
-Since the jammer can choose his jamming strategy according to a block of the channel input, the size of the eavesdropper's possible output will be double-exponential of the code length.
-Because of this, Theorem \ref{lvvwatcv} delivers the surprising and promising result that the weakst form of resource is powerful enough to protect against such a mighty jamming strategy.
+Our model is a generalization of the standard AVC model, since the standard ACV model is limited to the case when the jammer has no side information about the codeword.
+Furthermore, our model is more complicated than the standard AVC model.
+Since the jammer can choose his jamming strategy according to a block of the channel input, the size of the eavesdropper's possible output will be a double-exponential of the code length.
+Notice that when we have no access to any resource, then the (deterministic) capacity formula for arbitrarily varying channels with an informed jammer is still an open problem, even for classical arbitrarily varying channels.
+In classical information theory it is known that zero error capacity can be reduced to a special case (cf. \cite{Bo/Ca/Ca} and \cite{Ahl0}).
+However, to determine zero error capacity is one of the hardest well-known open problems of more than six decades, since 1956 (cf. \cite{Sha}).
+Theorem \ref{lvvwatcv} delivers a single letter characterization of the correlation assisted capacity with an informed jammer.
+This is particularity interesting and promising, since it shows that correlation, the weakest form of resource, is already powerful enough to protect against such a mighty jamming strategy, and is as helpful as common randomness, the ``costly'' resource.